 (Per year based on 50 weeks, excluding tuition fees)

 - Food: £2,250

 * General expenses may include social and leisure activities, telephone calls, laundry and clothing.

 Couples and families

-If your partner or family are going to be joining you at the University, you should also consider expenses such as the additional costs of accommodation, food or childcare.
+If your partner or family are going to be joining you at the University, you should also consider expenses such as the additional costs of accommodation, food and childcare.

 This is an estimate of monthly living costs to use as a guide, including accommodation, but excluding childcare:

 To help you plan your budget before coming to the UK, you may find it useful to use the International student calculator.

 For those based at the Cranfield campus, there is a small shop located on campus and large supermarkets in Milton Keynes and Bedford.
 If you are studying at Shrivenham, there are supermarkets a short distance from the campus in the villages of Shrivenham and Watchfield, and in nearby Swindon.
 All major supermarkets have a home delivery service.

 Weekly launderette for one person: £5-£8